cfarkas/amyg/README.md

 ```
 pip install amyg
 ```
-Then users can decide to install all requirements via conda or docker as follows:
+Then, users can decide to install all requirements via conda or docker as follows:

 ```bash
 # 1) Install conda environment: